Tanvik-hub/Image-Search-App/README.md

 This project is a web application that allows users to search for images using the Unsplash API.
 Users can enter a search term in the input field and click the "Search" button to retrieve a list of related images.
 The app displays the images along with their descriptions and provides a link to view the image on Unsplash.
 Users can also click the "Show More" button to load more images.

+- you can view the App here= https://image-search-app-sable.vercel.app/

 **Features**
 - Search for images using keywords
 - Display search results with image previews and descriptions